H.R. 17: Paycheck Fairness Act

 Why it matters

-H.R.
-17 would make equal-pay cases easier to bring and harder for employers to explain away.
-An employer could still argue a pay difference was based on something other than sex, but that reason would have to be job-related, tied to business necessity, and fully explain the gap.
+The bill also makes pay-discrimination cases harder to wave away.
+An employer could still defend a pay gap by pointing to a reason other than sex, but that reason would have to be job-related, tied to business necessity, unrelated to a sex-based pay difference, and account for the entire gap.

-The bill also broadens who is clearly covered.
-For equal-pay purposes, "sex" would explicitly include pregnancy, childbirth and related medical conditions, sexual orientation, gender identity, and sex characteristics including intersex traits.
+It spells out who is covered.
+For equal-pay purposes, the bill says "sex" includes pregnancy, childbirth and related medical conditions, sexual orientation, gender identity, and sex characteristics including intersex traits.

-If you sue, the bill gives you more leverage.
-Workers could seek compensatory damages, and in some cases punitive damages if they prove malice or reckless indifference.
-Equal-pay claims could also be brought as class actions, which matters when the same pay practice affects a whole workforce.
+Workers would gain leverage in court.
+They could seek compensatory damages, and punitive damages where they prove an employer acted with malice or reckless indifference, though the federal government would be shielded from punitive damages.
+Equal-pay claims could also be brought as class actions, which matters when one pay practice affects an entire workforce.

-Large employers would face new transparency rules too.
-Private employers with 100 or more employees, including federal contractors, would have to submit annual compensation data broken out by sex, race, and national origin once the EEOC system is up and running.
+Large employers would face new reporting.
+Within 24 months of enactment, the EEOC would begin collecting annual compensation data from private employers with 100 or more employees, including federal contractors, broken out by sex, race, and national origin, and would publish aggregate figures every 18 months.

 H.R.
 17 Bill Summary